CriGoT/docs/articles/appliance/infrastructure/dns.md

 If you’d like to use a [Webtask Dedicated Domain](/appliance/webtasks/dedicated-domains), you’ll need an additional DNS zone and certificate for each environment.
 If you have a Dev/Test environment and a Prod environment, you’ll need a two total of two certificates per environment.

+If you’d like to use a [Custom Domains](/custom-domains), you’ll need an additional DNS zone and certificate for each environment.
+If you have a Dev/Test environment and a Prod environment, you’ll need a two total of three certificates per environment.

 Dedicated and non-dedicated host names must be unique.

 ## Sample DNS Naming Scheme